Outperforming the market portfolio with a given probability

-Even when additional boundary conditions are specified, the growth of $\sigma$ might lead to the loss of uniqueness; see for example \cite{BX09} and Theorem 4.8 of \cite{bkx10} which give necessary and sufficient conditions on the uniqueness of Cauchy problems in one and two dimensional setting in terms of the growth rate of its coefficients.
-We also note that \cite{FK10OA} develops necessary and sufficient conditions for uniqueness, in terms of the attainability of the boundary of the positive orthant by an auxiliary diffusion (or, more generally, an auxiliary It$\hat{\text{o}}$) process.
+Even when additional boundary conditions are specified, the growth of~$\sigma$ might lead to the loss of uniqueness; see, for example, \cite{BX09} and Theorem~4.8 of~\cite{bkx10} which give necessary and sufficient conditions on the uniqueness of Cauchy problems in one and two-dimensional settings in terms of the growth rate of its coefficients.
+We also note that~\cite{FK10OA} develops necessary and sufficient conditions for uniqueness, in terms of the attainability of the boundary of the positive orthant by an auxiliary diffusion (or, more generally, an auxiliary It\^{o}) process.\looseness=0